 To help maintain connections with teachers and classmates and to keep pace with homework, child life staff can assist you in acquiring tutoring services for school work.

 Pet Therapy Program

 The Pet Visitor Program uses trained volunteer handlers and their adult dogs.
 Accompanied by a child life specialist, dogs make short, bedside visits to patients who would like the company of a furry friend.

 Pet visits brighten the day of both patients and staff.
 All dogs undergo yearly veterinary examinations and behavioral screening tests, and before each visit all dogs are bathed and curbed.

 Thanks to our Child Life team, patients and their families enjoy toys, games and activities in our playroom, teen room, waiting areas and at patients' bedsides.
 Gifts go a long way toward making the hospital a less threatening place and brightening a child's stay.
 Your gift of new toys, stuffed animals, arts and crafts kits, or financial donations is greatly appreciated and makes a big difference in a child's hospital stay.

 Online gift registry through Starlight.

 Donate to the Child Life Fund.

-Learn more about our child life internship opportunities for college students.
+Learn more about our child life internship opportunities for college and graduate students.